While the financial markets are collapsing . . .

 I want to avoid the baby boomer retirement market crash

-You don't set your alarm clock except when you're going to catch an early airplane flight to visit an old college friend, tour Italian art museums or go on an African safari.
+You probably don't set your alarm clock except when you're going to catch an early morning flight to visit an old college friend, tour Italian art museums or go on an African safari.
 Your days are full of fun activities: golf or tennis or walks in the park, lunch with friends, movies, dinner with friends, concerts, shows . . . watching your grand or great grandchildren play soccer . . .

 Life is good.
 Of course, everything costs money.
-Yet you can pull out the cash or your debit card with confidence, knowing you have more than enough funds, and you'll never run out -- even if the government's Social Security trust funds do.
+Yet you can pull out the cash or your debit card with confidence, knowing you have more than enough funds, and you'll never run out - even if the government's Social Security trust funds do.

 You'll leave a legacy to your family they'll appreciate more and more as the years go by.